ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	 \- can be used for HPC applications, ==it doesn't natively work with AWS S3==.
 	\- It doesn't have the capability to easily process your S3 data with a high-performance POSIX interface, unlike Amazon FSx for Lustre.

-**AWS FSx for Lustre** provides a high-performance file system optimized for fast processing of workloads such as machine learning, high performance computing (HPC), video processing, financial modeling, and electronic design automation (EDA).
+**AWS FSx for Lustre**
+	\- provides a high-performance file system optimized for fast processing of workloads such as machine learning, high performance computing (HPC), video processing, financial modeling, and electronic design automation (EDA).
 These workloads commonly require data to be presented via a fast and scalable file system interface, and typically have data sets stored on long-term data stores like Amazon S3.
+	\- allows customers to create a Lustre filesystem on demand and associate it to an Amazon S3 bucket.
+As part of the filesystem creation, Lustre reads the objects in the buckets and adds that to the file system metadata.
+Any Lustre client in your VPC is then able to access the data, which gets cached on the high- speed Lustre filesystem.
+	\- ==having the filesystem work natively with Amazon S3 means you can shut down the Lustre filesystem when you don't need it but still access objects in Amazon S3 via other AWS Services.==
+	\- ==allows you to also write the output of your HPC job back to Amazon S3.==

 ![img](Definations.assets/FSx_Lustre_diagram.9f3f9ca4ea7827b296033b17f885543d4c3ca778-16316826957572.png)

 **Amazon FSx for Windows File Server**